Geopostcodes-logo

 Building and Implementing an Address Autocomplete API

-For the purposes of this article, I’m going to assume that you’re using a datasource with a structure similar to this:
+For this article, I’m going to assume that you’re using a data source with a structure similar to this:

-• Countries: Lists all countries and their corresponding ISO code.
-This table should also include metadata cataloging which data is present or not, like streets that might be missing or whether no postal codes exist for a certain country
+Lists all countries and their corresponding ISO code.
+This table should also include metadata cataloging which data is present or not, like streets that might be missing or whether no postal codes exist for a certain country.

-• Places: Linked to a country, lists the cities and towns
+Linked to a country, lists the cities and towns.

-• Postal codes: Linked to a place, lists the related postal codes.
-Note that one postal code can be included in more than one place
+Linked to a place, lists the related postal codes.
+Note that one postal code can be included in more than one place.

 Keep a Few Tips in Mind

-For building and apartment numbers, I work on the assumption that the datasource doesn’t provide accurate information.
-It’s truly difficult to have a complete and accurate source of house numbers, so I advise you to leave that as a free input.
-Otherwise your captured data quality will probably be impaired.
+For building and apartment numbers, I work on the assumption that the data source doesn’t provide accurate information.
+Having a complete and accurate source of house numbers is difficult, so I advise you to leave that as a free input.
+Otherwise, your captured data quality will probably be impaired.

-Note that some countries don’t have postal codes or your datasource might not have accurate data for that country.
-In that case, just show a free input for the fields that are missing data.
+Note that some countries don’t have postal codes, or your data source might not have accurate data for that country.
+In that case, show a free input for the fields that are missing data.

 The form built in this tutorial calls a backend API that’s linked to a referential database.
-The API sends back and validates the data from the source, and provides autocomplete when necessary.
-It’s important to remember that the quality of the result depends a lot on the quality of the reference datasource.
+The API sends back and validates the data from the source and provides autocomplete when necessary.
+It’s important to remember that the quality of the result depends greatly on the quality of the reference data source.
 You can read the paragraph Ensuring the Quality of Your Datasource to learn more about this.

 Choose Your Field Order